 The Recycle Swop Shop is a concept that began in Hermanus’ township, Zwelihle.
 One woman, dismayed by the lack of play-space and the litter that surrounded the children there, helped create the project, elegant in its simplicity.
 Children collect junk, receive goodies in return, and learn arithmetic alongside good values.
 Every Wednesday is Recycle Swop Shop Day in the Hermanus township of Zwelihle.
 It takes place at the Hou Moed (Chin Up) Centre, which comes alive with the laughter of children each afternoon.
 You’ll find some in a large hall, learning to ballroom dance.
 Others are gathered around pool tables.
 The pre-teens are picking through a box full of toys and the tots are rootling through a sandbox outside.
 In one part of the yard, you’ll see a long line of excited children, from tiny to teenage, starting to form in front of a fenced area.

-Welcome to the Recycle Swop Shop, an innovative community development project in Hermanus that enriches children’s lives by encouraging them to take initiative and rewarding that effort.
+The Recycle Swop Shop is an innovative community development project in Hermanus that enriches children’s lives by encouraging them to take initiative and rewarding that effort.

 Their mission is to help children help themselves.